andywalton7/sdk-test/source/index.html.md

 The example to the right shows a request to get labels for the consignment we created in the previous section (with a `{consignmentReference}` of _EC-000-05A-Z6S_).
 The file data in the response has been truncated for clarity.

 You would next need to decode the file's Base64 in order to view the label itself.
-If you are unsure how to do so, see [this link](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding) for more information.
+If you are unsure how to do so, see the **[MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding)** for more information.

 </section>